-Ancient wisdom held that four elements, Air, Earth, Fire and Water, constitute the world, and that various combinations of these elements could create all objects and substances.
+Ancient wisdom held that four elements - Air, Earth, Fire and Water - constitute the world, and that various combinations of these elements could create all objects and substances.
 The existence of the four elements implied that there must be an additional “fifth element", the “Quinta Essentia”.
 The Quinta Essentia was the aether itself; the substance that the heavens were made of.
 It was considered to be eternal, immutable and the source of all things.
-Philosophers have debated Quinta Essentia for centuries.
-No-one has managed to explain it conclusively.
+Philosophers have debated Quinta Essentia for centuries: no one has managed to explain it conclusively.

-A parcel of vines here exemplifies the most beautiful of vine structures - old bush vines that have been trained into basket shapes.
+• Mountain's Edge: Fortitude - old bush vines that have been trained into basket shapes.
 These gnarled old vines exude a sense of gravitas and strength.
 With strong upright limbs they bear their bunches high off the ground and, with open arms, receive the sun from above.
 This sunlight penetrates the fruiting zone, whilst the height of the vine structure bears the fruit away from the heat radiating off the soil surface allowing preservation of tropical fruit flavours.
 The bunches are slightly larger here, and the vines seem to have more access to water and nutrients.
 This is evident in the size of the vines and the general strength of the block.
 There is a feeling of youthful vigour and vivacity here despite the fact that these vines are over 35 years old.
 The grapes burst with flavor and this same heady fruit character, of tropical fruits and yellow stone fruit is transferred into the resultant wine.
 The palate shows breadth and weight and serves as a fuller more fruit concentrated component in The Aether.

-In the valley below us a timeless stream flows, having left large deposits of weathered sandstone on top of a bed of granite bedrock.
+• Mountain's Edge: The Sands - in the valley below us a timeless stream flows, having left large deposits of weathered sandstone on top of a bed of granite bedrock.
 Close to the stream there is one particular vineyard that shows a particular will to survive.
 Sand drains quickly, with the result that these vines have had to force their roots deep between the fissures of the weathered granite to search for valuable water needed during the growing season.
 The bunches and berries are smaller than usual.
 The berries show exceptional turgor and having developed a very thick skin in their struggle for survival in these dry alluvial deposits.
 They taste wonderfully balanced with a scintillating acidity.
 Pressing these grapes in the cellar confirms the same freshness and and taste.
 The fruit from ‘The Sands’ gives Quinta Essentia a persistant acidity and base of white fruit.
 Whilst the fruit profile is under played, it’s the incredible persistence and length of the wine that makes this vineyard such an important component of the blend.

-Bathed in gentle morning sunlight this vineyard basks in the radiance of the early morning sunshine.
+• First Light - bathed in gentle morning sunlight this vineyard basks in the radiance of the early morning sunshine.
 Facing South East and with rows orientated in such a way that the vineyards are offered the best vantage of the morning sunlight, this site results in a gentle and slower ripening given the softness of the morning sunlight.
 Terraced vineyards allow each vine to have optimal exposure to the rising morning sun and minimal shading from the opposite vines.
 Very little wind movement as a result of protection from surrounding hills suggest why this vineyard still shows such great vigor after nearly 50 years.
 The bunches are larger here with a beautiful translucence.
 One can almost see through the berries as they bask in the morning sunshine.
 The berries here burst with gentle crisp flavors of citrus, pineapple and yellow apples.
 Flavors that would have been lost in a warmer or slightly harsher environment.
 The bunches yield a little more juice here and the wine shows a great balance and length on the palate...a gentleness and elegance unique to this site.
 The soil is granitic of origin with a good percentage of organic material keeping the vines in top health.
 First Light brings the all-important elegance and balance to the Quinta Essentia.
 It provides crunchy flavours of Citrus and Pineapple with a background of white flower honey.